anshgupta1265/Supabase-database-design/README.md

-📌 Project Overview
+Project Overview

 This project demonstrates a Supabase database design and a minimal Next.js frontend for managing users, events, and RSVPs.
 Users can register, create events, and RSVP to events.

-🔧 Part 1 — Database Design
+Part 1 — Database Design
 Database Schema

-The database consists of three main tables:

-Users
+Users Table

 id (UUID, Primary Key)